lisongc/GRIFFIN/README.md

-gauge-invariant calculation under pole scheme. on shell renormalization scheme. only NLO Standard model prediction of Z-pole at future e+e- colliders is implemented so far. only effective weak-mixing angle as an EWPO is implemented so far.
+gauge-invariant calculation under pole scheme. on shell renormalization scheme. only NLO Standard model prediction of Z-pole at future e+e- colliders is implemented so far. only effective weak-mixing angle and axial-vector form factor as EWPOs are implemented so far.